itshaadi/torbox/README.md

-    This script enables you to directly route traffic of connected devices to the Tor network Currently Tor Box only supports IPv4, and only traffic from TCP/DNS/DHCP is allowed any non-local traffic from UDP/ICMP is blocked.
+    This script enables you to directly route traffic of connected devices to the Tor network Currently Tor Box only supports IPv4, and only traffic from TCP/DNS/DHCP is allowed any non-local traffic from other protocols are blocked.

-    this script is not optimized for visiting hidden services. please use Tor Browser instead.
+    this script is not optimized for visiting .onion addresses. please use Tor Browser instead.
     Tor Box is to be used only as a BACKUP for situations where popular solutions (such as OpenVPN) are temporarily blocked by a state firewall.

-    This goal is achived by sharing a Network Namespace between the containers.
+    This isolation is achived by sharing a Network Namespace between the containers.

 #### Requirements: